hydroper/as3razen/todo/verifier.md

 * [ ] Mark them implicitly final.
 * [ ] Restrict them to extend only Object.
 * [ ] Restrain all fields to be writable.

+## Constructors

+* [ ] Require a non default constructor (a constructor with a non-empty parameter list) to be invoked from descending constructors.